ethcatherders/community-call/README.md

 The Ethereum Community Call is open to all individuals who self-identify as members of the Ethereum community.
 Calls happen roughly every two weeks using the [Zoom](https://zoom.us) videoconferencing software.
 The link to join each meeting will be posted in the main Ethereum Cat Herders Gitter channel shortly before the call.
 (Yes, we are making you show a little proof of work to find the link, but we assure you it is easy to find.)

+## Next call

+The next call is scheduled for [Friday, April 19 at 14:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Ethereum+Community+Call&iso=20190419T14&p1=1440&ah=1).
+The call link will be posted shortly before the call in the main Cat Herders Gitter channel.

 ## Process

 - Calls will not be recorded nor livestreamed.
 They are conducted under the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule): "participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed."